poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 advisors of CSE planned the event, wishing us luck for our future and sharing their parting wisdom.
 We took turns going around the room, and every graduating woman gave a short impromptu speech on their experiences in CSE and what they were thankful for.
-Each person was in their tears by the end of their speech.*
+Each person was in tears by the end of their speech.*

 *I remember being the last student to give a speech.
 I don't think words could have expressed how I felt, but I said something along the lines of CSE was to me